cometadata/reconcile-curation-in-cris-systems/find_additional_works_from_input_csv/query_db/README.md

 # ----------------------------------------------------
 input_columns:
   doi: "DOI"                        # Column containing DOI identifiers
-  authors: "EMBL author(s) name"    # Column containing author names
+  authors: "Authors"    # Column containing author names
   author_separator: ";"             # Delimiter to use if multiple authors are in one field

 # ----------------------------------------------------